saif-mal1k/web-development/JavaScript/chapter 10 objects/README.md

 > **<b>imp note:</b> <br/>
-> when re-assigning an object to a new variable, and then changing that copy. since objects are passed by reference, the original object is changed as well.
+> when re-assigning an object to a new variable, and then changing that copy. since <b><em>objects are passed by reference</em></b>, the original object is changed as well.